 Enables modularity and encapsulation.
 Allows us to manage complexity by hiding details.

-The arrangement of systems in nested levels (Subsystems → Systems → Suprasystems).
+The arrangement of systems in nested levels (Subsystems → Systems → Suprasystems), where each level is both a whole (autonomous) and a part (integrated).

 The memory of the system.
 An accumulation of material or information that has built up over time.